laiatv/laiatv.github.io/_pages/about.md

 **Hello!
 I am Laia.
 I explore novel sensorial and body-centered interactive paradigms to design for health and well-being.**

 I am highly interested in the potential of digital innovations to enrich our body experiences.
 In particular, my research focuses on emerging, sensory-driven interactive technologies that **transform** the ways we perceive, interact with, and relate to our bodies.
-My premise is that these technologies can foster physical, emotional, and social effects that can positive contribute to people's quality of life.
+My premise is that these technologies can foster physical, emotional, and social effects that can positively contribute to people's quality of life.

 My research combines Research through Design, physical prototyping, material experiences and body-centered design methodologies.
 I am deeply committed to designing for a plurality of bodies, and to do so I draw from theories such as phenomenology and feminism, and apply participatory and soma design methods.
 I have worked extensively in domains of health and well-being, such as sports and fitness, rehabilitation, physical inactivity and professional dance.